Romania e-Invoicing (e-Factura)

 SNI’s add-on solution is an end-to-end solution.
 That means data retrieving from SAP, data mapping, processing, and communication with tax authorities will be performed under a single SAP add-on.

-Through the SNI add-on solution for e-invoicing in Romania, end users can easily create e-invoices and monitor the XML and human readable versions of the invoices through a user-friendly SNI e-invoice cockpit.
+Through the SNI add-on solution for e-Invoicing in Romania, end users can easily create e-invoices and monitor the XML and human readable versions of the invoices through a user-friendly SNI e-invoice cockpit.
 After the e-invoice is created, end users can sign it.
 Before sending the invoices to ANAF, use the DUK integrator tool to verify the created e-invoice.

 SNI e-Invoicing Solutions